 About McCarthy + Co

-With more than 30 years of experience in dealing with fracture compensation claims *, McCarthy + Co. has expertise in a wide variety of related fields including upper limb injuries to arms, elbows and hands.
-We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.
+With more than 30 years of experience in dealing with fracture compensation claims, McCarthy + Co. has expertise in a wide variety of related fields including upper limb injuries to arms, elbows, and hands.
+We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.

 Our offices are based in Dublin and Cork, but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance, and assistance on any form of personal injury.

 McCarthy + Co are an excellent company.
 They educate the client very well on the procedures and respect the client’s point of view.